anjilean/p8105_final_project_AAAD/eda_AA.md

 ![](eda_AA_files/figure-markdown_github/pm_plots-1.png)

-Trends in of number of days of PM 2.5 does not appear to follow the same trends of hospitalizations ...
+Trends in of number of days of PM 2.5 does not appear to follow the same trends of hospitalizations ... interesting.

 ``` r
 asthma_ed_hist + cvd_hosp_hist + pm_hist